Authentication¶

 MARKDOWN_VAULT_MCP_BASE_URL |

-Public base URL (e.g. https://mcp.example.com) |
+Public base URL (e.g. https://mcp.example.com).
+Also required for create_download_link. |

 MARKDOWN_VAULT_MCP_OIDC_CONFIG_URL |